mohammad-rowshan/Weight-Distribution-of-Polar-Codes/Closed-form Formulas/README.md

-# Polar Code Weight Enumeration
+# Closed-form Weight Enumeration of Polar Codes

 This MATLAB script computes the weight distribution of polar codes for weights less than twice the minimum distance $(<2 \cdot w_{\min})$ using group action on the maximum-degree monomials.
 It characterises codewords based on Type-I and Type-II structures and provides closed-form enumeration formulas, as described in the referenced works.